tuwrraphael/charge-it/README.md

 To flash connect MISO to GND.

 TODO:
+* :ballot_box_with_check: MCU initialization
-* MCU initialization & initial capacitor charge
+* initial capacitor charge
+    * when not driven after 15 seconds turn light off?
+    * when not driven for 15 seconds, min 2 sec driving over 12 km/h to turn light on
 * light/charge switch
-* debug a summary every x cycles
+* :ballot_box_with_check: debug a summary every x cycles
 * led dimming
 * brake light